 Exxon Oil Spill in Arkansas: Thousands of Barrels of Oozing Goo

 A pipeline carrying heavy Canadian crude oil ruptured near Mayflower, Arkansas, spilling more than 10,000 barrels.
-So far clean-up crews had recovered less than half, approximately 4,500 barrels of oil and water.
+So far clean-up crews have recovered less than half, approximately 4,500 barrels of oil and water.
 The leak was discovered on Friday, reports Reuters.

 The Pegasus Pipeline which can carry more than 90,000 barrels per day (bpd) of crude oil from Pakota, Illinois, to Nederland, Texas, has been shut down.
 According to Reuters: